Davelexic/fintechbootcamp/case_study.md

 ## Business Activities:

 * What specific financial problem is the company or project trying to solve?
+  * Coinbase essential mission is to make cryptocurrencies usage accessible and easy to use for everyone.
+In addition to the vast knowledge to set up a blockchain node you have to worries about the safety as well.
+Coinbase does this for you and makes the learning curve needed essential zero.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
+  *
 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)